What is the best nautical chart format: vector or raster?

 - Marine Raster charts: MapMedia mm3d Raster

-- TZ Professional v3 is now compatible with the official S57 formats.
+- TZ Professional is compatible with the official encrypted S-63 charts.

 Access to worldwide cartography with MAPMEDIA